Can you recall the first time you realized you were going to be an illustrator? What were your earliest impressions?

 Who or what influenced your art when you were young?

-My father was an accomplished natural draftsman who, given different circumstances, could have been a professional artist himself.
+My father was an accomplished natural draftsman who, given different circumstances, could have been a professional illustrator himself.
 It could well be that seeing my Dad drawing was the spark for my own interest.
 I like to think so.

 Do you remember what your first artwork looked like?
 Do you still have it?